Smack My Bitch Up

-"Smack My Bitch Up" is a song by English rave group The Prodigy.
+"Smack My Bitch Up" is a song by English electronic dance music band The Prodigy.
 It was released in November 1997 as the third and final single from their third album, The Fat of the Land (1997).
 In 2013, Mixmag readers voted it the third greatest dance track of all time.

 The song caused considerable controversy because of its suggestive title and explicit music video, which depicted scenes of drunken and drug-fuelled sexual assault and violence.
-The refrain, which consists only of the line "Change my pitch up/Smack my bitch up" was sampled from the song "Give the Drummer Some" by the Ultramagnetic MCs, and it also contains a brief medley of an unidentified female singer vocalising alap.
-In 2010, the song was voted as the most controversial of all-time in a survey conducted by PRS for Music.
+The refrain, which consists only of the line "Change my pitch up/Smack my bitch up", was sampled from the song "Give the Drummer Some" by the Ultramagnetic MCs.
+The song also contains a brief medley of Shahin Badar vocalising alap.
+In 2010, it was voted as the most controversial song of all time in a survey conducted by PRS for Music.

 Prior to the release of the single, Liam Howlett was presented with three remixes of the title song, one by Jonny L, one by DJ Hype and one by Slacker.
 Howlett chose the DJ Hype remix to be released on the single.
-The Jonny L remix was released through a free CD that came along with an issue of Muzik magazine, while the Slacker remix was never officially released, although it surfaced on a rare and limited set of white labels.
+The Jonny L remix was released through a free CD that came along with an issue of Muzik magazine, while the Slacker remix was never officially released, although it surfaced on a rare and limited set of white label records.

 Composition

 The lyrics "Change my pitch up / Smack my bitch up" are repeated through the whole song.
 The vocals are sampled and altered from the Ultramagnetic MCs song "Give the Drummer Some"; the original lyrics, performed by rapper Kool Keith, are: "Switch up change my pitch up" / "Smack my bitch up, like a pimp".
 Kool Keith had previously been sampled by the Prodigy in the track "Out of Space".
 The female vocals in "Smack My Bitch Up" were performed by Shahin Badar.
 Badar's vocals and harmonies are based on "Nana (The Dreaming)" performed by Sheila Chandra.
 Initially Liam Howlett used a direct sample of Chandra's song, but later had the vocal resung after sample clearance issues.
-The track also contains samples from "Funky Man" by Kool & the Gang, "In Memory Of" by Randy Weston, "Bulls on Parade" by Rage Against the Machine and "House of Rising Funk" by Afrique.
+The track also contains samples from "Funky Man" by Kool & the Gang, "In Memory Of" by Randy Weston, "House of Rising Funk" by Afrique, "Like This" by Mixmaster Gee and the Turntable Orchestra and "Bulls on Parade" by Rage Against the Machine.